-Placemark Description A Placemark is a Feature with associated Geometry.
-It can either define a point or a track (LineString), i.e. a list of consecutive points.
-In Google Earth, a Placemark appears as a list item in the Places panel.
-A Placemark with a Point has an icon associated with it that marks a point on the Earth in the 3D viewer.
-In QuaDRiGa, Placemark elements define the positions of transmitters, receivers and the start-points of segments along a track.
-Usage Transmitter in a Flacemark defines a transmitter in QuaDRIGa, the Flacemark name must star with "tx" followed by the transmitter name (the underscore "" character is no allowed in the name).
+Placemark Description i.e. a list of consect A Placemark with viewer.
+In QuaDl eature with associated Geometry.
+It can either define a point or a track (LineString), itive points.
+In Google Earth, a Placemark appears as a list item in the Places panel. a Point has an icon associated with it that marks a point on the Earth in the 3D RiGa, Placemark elements define the positions of transmitters, receivers and the ments along a track.
+Usage Transmitter If a Placemark defines a transmitter in QuaDRiGa, the Placemark name must start with "tx" followed by the transmitter name (the underscore "" character is not allowed in the name).
 When loaded by QuaDRiGa, the transmitter name will be assigned to the list of transmitters without the "tx" in the name.
-All transmitter in a layout must have unique names.
-Using the same transmitter name more that once will lead to an error.
-Transmitters can be either static (using a Point element or mobile (using a LineString element).
-There must be at least one transmitter is the layout.
-Transmitters are processed in the order they are defined in the KM file.
+All transmitters in a layout must have unique names.
+Using the same transmitter name more than once will lead to an error.
+Transmitters can be either static (using a Point element) or mobile (using a LineString element).
+There must be at least one transmitter in the layout.
+Transmitters are processed in the order they are defined in the KML file.
 Receiver If a Placemark defines a receiver in QuaDRiGa, the Placemark name must start with "rx" followed by the receiver name.
 All receivers in a layout must have unique names.
 Receivers can be either static (using a Point element) or mobile (using a LineString element).
 There must be at least one receiver in the layout.
 Receivers are processed in the order they are defined in the KML file.
 Segment Segments assign propagation conditions to a radio link.
 Segment Placemarks are only allowed to contain a Point element.
 They must be placed close to a receiver Placemark and there must be at least one segment for each receiver in the Layout.
 If the receiver contains a track (LineString), multiple segments can be defined for a receiver.
 In this case, the closest position (projection) on the track is used as segment start point.
 If a Placemark defines a segment, the Placemark name must start with "seg" followed by a list of scenario names, one for each transmitter.
 The scenario names equal the filename of configuration files in the config folder of the QuaDRiGa installation (without the ".conf" ending), e.g. "seg_3GPP_3D_UMa_LOS" would assign the urban-macrocell scenario to a segment.
 Scenarios for multiple transmitters are separated by a ":", e.g. "seg_3GPP_3D_UMa_LOS:Freespace".
 The order of segment Placemarks in the KML file is irrelevant, only the proximity to actual receiver positions counts.
 However, the order of the transmitters in the KML file defines in which order the scenario names must be given.
 Elements name The name of the Placemark (required) .
 In QuaDRiGa, the Placemark name defines if the Placemark is for a transmitter, a receiver or a segment.
 It also defines the subsequent name of the transmitters and receivers and it associates segments with propagation conditions.
 ExtendedData Additional attributes such as orientation and antennas. (optional) Point A geographic location defined by longitude, latitude, and altitude.
 LineString A connected set of line segments defining a track.